sevyharris/MonteCoffee/documentation/tutorials/parallel.rst

     sim.run_kmc()

-For further explanation about using MPI4PY within ASE, please see the `ASE documentation on parallel calculations <https://wiki.fysik.dtu.dk/ase/ase/parallel.html>`_.
+For further explanations about using MPI4PY within ASE, please see the `ASE documentation on parallel calculations <https://wiki.fysik.dtu.dk/ase/ase/parallel.html>`_.

 In general, it can be useful to assign a large :code:`tend` and let the bash-script runtime determine the end of simulation.
 Because the code itself writes out log-files regularly, one will not loose any informations by letting the script runtime determine the end of the simulation.